Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

 <h3><code style="color:blue">Problem Statement</code></h3>

 <strong>11.11 sale was going on <a href="https://www.daraz.com.bd/">Daraz</a> where discount was given on most of the products.
-From each category, we will go to the subcategories page.
+From each category, we will go to the sub-categories page.
 Then fetch the top selling products data from the first 3 pages and prepare a dataset.
 Henceafter, we will apply data transformation and do data analysis using Tableau.</strong>

 <h3><code style="color:blue">Data Collection</code></h3>